DanSam5K/Private-Events/README.md

 - Sign up for a session and create-events "secrets" or you can just watch them anonymously!

 Now, you can start interacting with application

+## Test
+- After Bundling and Installing all gem
+- Run `$rspec` to Test with Rspec and Capybara
 ## AUTHORS

 👤 **Daniel Samuel**